sh1katagana1/spiderfoot-modification-project/spiderfoot-modification-project/sslmate/spiderfoot-custom-module-sslmate.md

 ```
 INTERNET_NAME
 ```
-Which corresponds with subdomains like www.
+Which corresponds with subdomains like www
 24. Next we get expiration data:
 ```
 expiry = cert.get("not_after")